zidsi/classla/README.superuser.md

 ## Usage of inflectional lexicon

-Slovenian standard model also supports usage of inflectional lexicon.
+Slovenian standard morphosyntactic tagging model also supports usage of an inflectional lexicon.
 To use it, `pos_use_lexicon` must be set to `True`.

+The inflectional lexicon usage limits the tags appied to a token covered by the lexicon to conform to the hypotheses in the lexicon.
+Furthermore, it disallows for any token to be a closed-class token, except for those defined like that in the inflectional lexicon.

-### Example of inflectional lexicon usage
+### Example of ```pos_use_lexicon``` usage
 ```
 >>> import classla
->>> nlp = classla.Pipeline('sl', pos_use_lexicon=True)  # initialize the default Slovene pipeline, use hr for Croatian, sr for Serbian, bg for Bulgarian, mk for Macedonian
+>>> nlp = classla.Pipeline('sl', pos_use_lexicon=True)
 >>> doc = nlp("France Prešeren je rojen v Vrbi.")       # run the pipeline
 >>> print(doc.to_conll())                               # print the output in CoNLL-U format
 # newpar id = 1